opensearch-project/documentation-website/_api-reference/document-apis/get-documents.md

 _index | The name of the index.
 _id | The document's ID.
 _version | The document's version number.
 Updated whenever the document changes.
-_seq_no | The sequnce number assigned when the document is indexed. primary_term | The primary term assigned when the document is indexed. found | Whether the document exists.
+_seq_no | The sequence number assigned when the document is indexed. primary_term | The primary term assigned when the document is indexed. found | Whether the document exists.
 _routing | The shard that the document is routed to.
 If the document is not routed to a particular shard, this field is omitted.